cpacker/enrollment-bot/README.md

 ```
 - You may have to use `sudo pip install`

-#### If you do not have root access, or if you'd rather supply the dependencies locally:
+##### If you do not have root access, or if you'd rather supply the dependencies locally:
 ##### Mechanize:
-- After installing (see below), go to the [mechanize](https://github.com/jjlee/mechanize) repository page and select `Download as ZIP`
+- Go to the [mechanize](https://github.com/jjlee/mechanize) repository page and select `Download as ZIP`
 - Move the unzipped `mechanizemaster` folder you just downloaded inside the project directory (`enrollment-bot/`)
 - Navigate to the project directory and rename the `mechanizemaster` folder to `mechanize`
 - Create an empty `__init__.py` file inside the `mechanize` folder (eg `touch mechanize/__init__.py`)